-For more hints and tips on finding work as a contractor, download our free guide to finding work as a contractor here.
-You may also find our contractor’s career centre useful, for advice on writing your CV, top 5 CV tips and interview strategies.
+For more hints and tips on finding work as a contractor, download our free guide to finding work as a contractor.
+You may also find our contractor’s career centre useful, containing advice such as how to write your CV and interview tips.

 Rates of pay